lrivallain/az-migrate-dep-visu/README.md

 - **Visualization**: Visualize the network flows using interactive graphs.
 - **Filtering**: Filter the data based on various criteria such as IP addresses, ports, and VLANs.
 - **CSV Download**: Download the filtered data as a CSV file.
+- **VLANs**: Support for optional VLANs data columns in the CSV file and flow grouping.
+- **Non RFC1918 IPs**: Regroup and filter non-RFC1918 IP addresses.

 ## How to Use